-At Blue Ridge Family Practice, we care for adults and children of all ages.
+At Blue Ridge Family Practice, we care for adults and children of all ages, newborn on up.
 We provide care for both acute and chronic illnesses and also provide preventive services, including well child checks, sports physicals, and gynecologic exams.
-Our comfortable and private clinic is conveniently located on Route 250 in the Crozet area.
+Our comfortable clinic is conveniently located on Route 250 in the Crozet area.

 A Personal Relationship With Your Own Physician

 Do you want a physician who will take the time to get to know you as a person and develop a treatment plan that is right for you?
 If you have urgent questions or concerns, would you like to be able to speak with your own physician, who knows you, day or night?
 Would you like to know that you can see your own doctor in clinic when you need to be seen, for a non-rushed appointment that starts on time?
 Does this sound too good to be true?
 It is possible, through an innovative model of care known as Direct Primary Care.

 In the Direct Primary Care model, no insurance is billed for your primary care.
 For an affordable monthly membership fee, all of your primary care needs are covered and you have direct access to your own physician.
 By not billing insurance, our office is able to significantly decrease administrative costs, and most importantly, to make sure that decisions about your health are made by you and your doctor, not the insurance company.